 Tonight it was quiet, the hangovers, post party guilt and depression had set in.
 The blood had been cleaned away and they were all a bit more subdued.

-Bucket and Uma rolled up to the “Last Motel”.. for them it was the first motel when you get off the motorway and hit town.
+Bucket and Uma rolled up to the “Last Motel”.. for them it was the first motel when you get off the motorway and hit Adelaide.
 This had been a glamorous place back in the 70’s, now its glory had long but faded.
-Bucket knew they didn’t always clean the pubes off the wall, and the Koreans may occasionally steal your underwear but they kept the sheets clean and the first aid kit handy, sometimes Marnie the cleaner even left the “bleach” out for you.
+Bucket knew they didn’t always clean the pubes off the wall, and the Koreans may occasionally steal your underwear but they kept the sheets clean and the first aid kit handy.
+Sometimes Marnie the cleaner even left the “bleach” out for you.

 They were both exhausted after a twelve hour drive.
-They only reason they made it out of “Nohopetoun” was because Consie stepped in, they still remember his parting words…
+The only reason they made it out of “Nohopetoun” was because a local guy Consie stepped in, they still remember his parting words…

 “The airconditioning could barely cope today”.